What is gynecomastia?

 Glandular gynecomastia: results from excessive development of the mammary gland.
 Clinically, the breast is firm to the touch and can sometimes be painful.

-Mixed gynecomastia: This is the most common form of breast hypertrophy in men.
+Mixed gynecomastia: this is the most common form of breast hypertrophy in men.
 It combines an excess of both mammary gland and fat around the breast.

 The benefits of gynecomastia surgery